Diabetes Awareness Month 2024: Ways to Participate as a Healthcare Provider

 - For pharmacists, the Action Guide for Community Pharmacists helps you reach people at high risk of developing diabetes.

-Close Patient Care Gaps
+Close Patient Care Gaps This November

 Diabetes Awareness Month FAQs:

-What Is the Color for Diabetes Awareness Month?
+What is the Color for Diabetes Awareness Month?

-SM 162, Rev A
+SM 162, Rev B

 Get started with IRIS today.